Speaking and Workshops

 Speaking about teams and leadership and science and space and learning is a pleasure, whether the audience is from a company, the public, or a school.
+And I love working with teams, especially tech teams, on developing communications and culture.
 Be in touch and we’ll schedule.

 In our increasingly technical and complex world, we need the best thinkers, makers and problem-solvers.
 We also want people who can deal with the challenges facing our organizations, a structure that can focus us on the most critical questions and enable faster adoption of innovations.
 All are possible.
 Employees can be taught these skills that help them innovate, lead and create change, and processes can be created that set you up for the future.
 In this talk or workshop, Lindy Elkins-Tanton draws from 30 years of experience leading diverse, interdisciplinary research and technical teams and her process that started 40 pilot projects over the past six years and yielded an 8x return on her investment to date, to show you how to build exceptional teams and how you get them to look up and out.